 What are the hazards?
 Who might be harmed and how?
 Risk Level What are you already doing?
 What further action is necessary?
 Action by whom?
-Action by Done Risk of contracting All staff, Principals should any member of staff report symptoms of COIVD 19.
-Staff have been asked to not attend the workplace if they are showing any symptoms of Covid 19, coughs or colds Increased clearing and hygiene assessment in line with Government guidance will help to continue to protect staff, Principals, visitors and clients Where possible paper towels COVID-19 from shared welfare facilities and/or surfaces All staff instructed to maintain highest possible hygiene when using shared office equipment (sharing is kept to minimum) areas identified as having highest contact: Printer/copiers Meeting room Where possible paper towers provided as an alternative to hand dryers Deep clean of offices ahead of any move to have workforce permanent back in the office Single way entrance and exits points so as to reduce traffic in these areas Risk of infection when travelling to/from work and between client sites All staff, Principals Guidance has been created for staff who need to visit client sites in order to undertake audits/stock tacks Staff who attend the office are travelling and advised to follow government/ transport advice regarding distancing and mask wearing Additional guidance and PPE made available to employees who are required to undertake client visits/site visits Sanitiser Masks Requesting client risk assessments and social distancing procedures Enable flexible/staggered working arrangements so that staff can avoid peak travel times Avoidance of car sharing
+Action by Done and retention, stress or anxiety.
+Covid 19 • Spread of COVID-19 within the office All staff, Principals All s V Staff who have attended the office have been asked to report their attendance so that a 'track and trace' system can be maintained should any member of staff report symptoms of Covid 19.
+Staff have been asked to not attend the workplace if they are showing any symptoms of Covid 19, coughs or colds.
+As updated guidance is made available, changes to working practices can occur.
+Regular review of the COVID 19 risk assessment in line with Government guidance will help to continue to protect staff, Principals, visitors and clients Risk of contracting COVID-19 from shared welfare facilities and/or surfaces All staff, Principals V Increased clearing and hygiene practices in shared areas.
+All staff instructed to maintain highest possible hygiene when using shared office equipment (sharing is kept to minimum) areas identified as having highest contact: Printer/copiers Meeting rooms Where possible paper towels provided as an alternative to hand dryers.
+Deep clean of offices ahead of any move to have workforce permanent back in the office Single way entrance and exits points so as to reduce traffic in these areas Risk of infection when travelling to/from work and between client sites All staff, Principals ✓ Guidance has been created for staff who need to visit client sites in order to undertake audits/stock tacks Additional guidance and PPE made available to employees who are required to undertake client visits/site visits Sanitiser Masks Requesting client risk assessments and social distancing procedures Enable flexible/staggered working arrangements so that staff can avoid peak travel times Avoidance of car sharing

 What are the hazards?
 Who might be harmed and how?
 Risk Level What are you already doing?
 What further action is necessary?
 Action by whom?
-Action by Done Risk of contracting COVID-19 through air due to persons being in close proximity All staff, Principals, clients, visitors, contractors Avoiding non-essential contact with others Avoiding physical contact Social distancing arrangements in place with desks and meeting room settings being 1 metre apart.
-Contractors informed about adjusted working practice for COVID 19 Work desks/stations to be xxxxxxx Clients will be temperature checked and must follow office procedures when visiting.
+Action by Done Risk of contracting COVID-19 through air due to persons being in close proximity All staff, Principals, clients, visitors, contractors Avoiding non-essential contact with others Avoiding physical contact Social distancing arrangements in place with desks and meeting room settings being 1 metre apart Contractors informed about adjusted working practice for COVID 19 Work desks/stations to be xxxxxxx Clients will be temperature checked and must follow office procedures when visiting.
 Facilitate the use of video conferencing or calls in order to minimise number of clients coming in and out of the office where applicable.
-Where social distancing cannot be maintained, consideration of whether screens can be erected for example, at reception desks etc. Respect for those wishing to be further apart from colleagues or wear a mask.
-Mental health and wellbeing affected through isolation, lone-working or anxiety about coronavirus Staff, principals × Have regular keep in touch meetings/calls with colleagues Managers talk openly with workers about the possibility that they may be affected and tell them where to go to support Ventilation Staff, Principals The office is well ventilated by using open windows or air con that utilises a fresh air supply.
+Where social distancing cannot be maintained, consideration of whether screens can be erected for example at reception desks etc. Respect for those wishing to be further apart from colleagues or wear a mask.
+Mental health and wellbeing affected through isolation, lone-working or anxiety about coronavirus Staff, principals Have regular keep in touch meetings/calls with colleagues Managers talk openly with workers about the possibility that they may be affected and tell them where to go to for support Ventilation Staff, principals ✓ The office is well ventilated by using open windows or air con that utilises a fresh air supply.
 Air con units are supplied with fresh air and deep cleaned annually.
-Carbon dioxide monitors have been installed in all floors of the building to monitor ventilation.
+Carbon dioxide monitors have been installed in all floors of the

 What are the hazards?
-Who might be harmed and how? - Risk eve - What are you already doing?
+Who might be harmed and how?
+Risk Level What are you already doing?
 What further action is necessary?
 Action by whom?
-Action by Done 114241451 • necessary.
+Action by Done building to monitor ventilation.